Mel Giedroyc: Television

-Giedroyc is best known for comedy and presenting work with Sue Perkins.
-The two women met while students at the University of Cambridge and were members of the Footlights comedy club.
-Mel and Sue, the duo were short-listed for the Daily Express Best Newcomers Award at the Edinburgh Festival in 1993.
+Giedroyc met Sue Perkins while they were students at the University of Cambridge and members of the Footlights comedy club.
+Mel and Sue were short-listed for the Daily Express Best Newcomers Award at the Edinburgh Festival in 1993.
 Their first presenting roles saw them host a lunchtime show on Channel 4 called Light Lunch (and the early evening version, Late Lunch).
+In 1996, she appeared with Perkins in four episodes of the BBC One sketch comedy series French and Saunders.

-Giedroyc appeared with Perkins in one episode of Gimme Gimme Gimme, playing a receptionist at a hotel.
+In 1999, Giedroyc appeared with Perkins in one episode of Gimme Gimme Gimme, playing a receptionist at a hotel.
 She was also a presenter on Channel 4's RI:SE.
 She narrated Celebrity Driving School in 2003.
 Some other ventures include being a contestant on the 2005 series of The Games, co-starring in the 2005 BBC One sitcom Blessed and co-presenting Richard Hammond's 5 O'Clock Show on ITV.
 Giedroyc was in one episode of The Vicar of Dibley.

 Giedroyc was the sixth student to be voted out of Comic Relief Does Fame Academy and was a celebrity judge on the 2007 edition of Making Your Mind Up along with John Barrowman.
 She starred as one of the presenters in the show Eurobeat: Almost Eurovision! at the Edinburgh Fringe and subsequently in the West End at the Novello Theatre.
 Giedroyc played the Fairy Liquid in a production of Jack and the Beanstalk at London's Barbican theatre in December 2007.
 She appeared in a children's sketch show for the BBC Sorry, I've Got No Head.
 In 2010, Giedroyc was a celebrity guest team captain on What Do Kids Know? with Rufus Hound, Joe Swash and Sara Cox on Watch and also appeared in the first episode of series two of Miranda Hart's self-titled sitcom Miranda as a life coach.

 Giedroyc was a panellist on the Channel 5 programme The Wright Stuff in 2007, 2008 and in February 2010.
 She plays Mrs V, the owner of the Y café, in CBBC programme Sadie J and is also the voice of Mist in Mist: Sheepdog Tales, shown on Channel 5's morning show Milkshake!.

 Giedroyc was reunited with Sue Perkins in 2010 to host the cookery competition The Great British Bake Off, on BBC Two from 16 August 2010.
 Later, in an apparently syndicated newspaper interview, Giedroyc admitted that she did the show just for the money, informing readers that she had nearly gone bankrupt.
 The show moved to BBC One for its fifth series and has won numerous awards.